auchenberg/kenneth.io/source/_posts/2015-03-12-remotedebug-one-year-later.md

 It's extremely hard for me to have an impact, when I'm not working on the platform nor the tools, but <strong>I DO</strong> want to make a common interface to our browsers happen.
 This is why I [quit my job at Citrix](https://kenneth.io/blog/2014/12/12/leaving-citrix-time-for-a-break/), to first of all take a break, but also because I realized that developer tooling and developer evangelism is my passion.
 That's what I wanna do going forward.
 Now I just need to figure out where and how.

 I'll be speaking about [RemoteDebug](http://remotedebug.org/) and how I see the future of developer tooling at [JSCamp](www.jscamp.ro) in June, so if you are interesting to hear more about RemoteDebug, join me in Romania!

+The open web follows standards.
+Our tools should too.